rlee287/py_autoupdate/docs/source/quickstart.rst

 More details about the required files can be found in :doc:`project`.

-Upload the archive to your server and make note of the url of its containing folder.

 This is a sample ``entry_point.py`` file.py, including an update check before code execution.

 .. code-block:: python